'Act as if what you do makes a difference. It does.'

-This question had been fighting its way from the second she learned that he was going to Pakistan to make a research for his next book.
-She didn't want this to sound like she was calling him to account for not telling her.
+She didn't want her question to sound like she was calling him to account for not telling her.
 After all, it was kind of his habit to leave without a word to anyone.
 But this time he was going to leave without a word to her only and she kind of felt she deserved it.

-'It's not as if I'm joining the army or something,' he shrugged a shoulder, 'I'm just going on a...'he waved a hand nonchalantly, '... field trip.
+'It's not as if I'm joining the army or something,' he shrugged a shoulder and drank from his soda, 'I'm just going on a...' he waved the hand that was holding the soda, '... field trip.
 And I'm planning on coming back in a couple of months, all body parts hopefully in place and everything, I promise.'

 She watched him as he tried to joke about it and it made her feel a little nauseous.